Lake Champlain Committee

 Lisa Borre (Annapolis, MD), Megan Epler Wood (Burlington, VT), Steven Kellogg (Essex, NY), Peter S. Paine Jr. (Willsboro, NY), Bob Paquin (Shelburne, VT), Mary Watzin (NC).

 Lauren Sopher, Director of Science and Water Programs

 Grace Jia, ECO AmeriCorps Education and Outreach Coordinator

 Renew your LCC membership

 Do you enjoy clean and accessible water?

-Like the Lake Champlain Committee on Facebook, or click the button below, to get the most up to date information on water quality infrastructure and legislature both near and far!
+Like the Lake Champlain Committee on Facebook, or click the button below, to get the most up-to-date information on water quality infrastructure and legislation, both near and far!